Emoji Reactions on Telegram: Unreliable Indicators of Emotional Resonance: Limitations

 \section{Limitations}

-This study has several limitations.
-First, our findings rely on automated classifiers, such as sentiment and emotion models based on BERT or gpt-4o, which have not been validated on our dataset.
-Second, our dataset consists mostly of public Telegram channels related to cryptocurrency, which may influence the communicative dynamics we observe, as these might reflect social norms specific to that domain.
-In addition, the distribution of activity is uneven, as some large channels contribute higher number of messages, potentially skewing the results toward dominant community patterns.
-Finally, the Telegram reaction system itself introduces some structural constraints.
-The set of standard emoji reactions is finite, and our study does not account for custom emoji sets.
-Moreover, not all channels allow reactions at all, and when they do, administrators can restrict the available emojis to a small, predominantly positive set.
-This can introduce selection bias and encourage approval-oriented responses and positive signaling by design.
+First, our findings rely on automated classifiers, including sentiment and emotion models based on BERT or gpt-4o, which have not been specifically validated on our dataset and may therefore introduce the usual degree of uncertainty associated with automated annotations.
+Second, as our dataset consists mostly of public cryptocurrency-related Telegram channels, the communicative dynamics we observe may reflect domain-specific norms, which limits the generalizability of our findings and highlights the need to examine other contexts.
+Doing so would also clarify our interpretation of the positivity bias: although we view it as consistent with social-approval, engagement, or banter signaling, other explanations remain possible, including community norms specific to this domain that may encourage more positive reactions.
+Nonetheless, evidence that emoji reactions do not reliably reflect emotional resonance, at least in this setting, remains informative.
+At the same time, our analytical approach is general and can be applied to other domains and platforms.
+Beyond these interpretative factors, the Telegram reaction system itself introduces structural constraints.
+The set of standard emoji reactions is finite, and our study does not consider custom emoji sets.
+In addition, not all channels enable reactions, and when they do, administrators may restrict the available options to a small and often predominantly positive set.
+These features can introduce selection bias and promote approval-oriented responses by design.
+Future work could extend these insights by examining how reaction emojis operate within a broader range of digital communication practices.